dhananjaynaik18/Crop-Disease-Detection/README.md

 │
 ├── model/
 │   ├── trained_model.h5     # The saved AI "brain" (created after training)
 │   ├── accuracy.png         # Graph showing  how the AI learned
 │   └── loss.png             # Graph showing the AI's error rate
 ├── notebooks/
 │   └── training.py          # The CNN model architecture and training script
 ├── prediction_history.csv   # Auto-generated  log of user predictions
 ├── requirements.txt         # List of Python libraries needed to run this └── README.md                # You are reading this right now!

 ⚙️ Prerequisites
-Before running this project, please make sure you have the following installed on your system:
+Before running  this project, please make sure that you have the following installed on your system:
 • Python 3.10.x (Highly recommended.
 Newer versions like 3.13 may cause dependency conflicts with TensorFlow).
 • Git (to clone this repository).
 • (Windows Users Only): Microsoft Visual C++ Redistributable (Required for TensorFlow's backend C++ operations).

 🛠️ Installation Steps
 I highly recommend running this inside a Virtual Environment to keep the dependencies clean.
 1. Clone the repository: